rezhajulio/atproto-migration/README.md

 # How to migrate your account

-- Modify the variable at the top of migration.ts to your own values. if you use handle outside of bskt.social, you can use the same value in `CURRENT_HANDLE` and `NEW_HANDLE`.
+- Modify the variable at the top of migration.ts to your own values. if you use handle outside of bsky.social, you can use the same value in `CURRENT_HANDLE` and `NEW_HANDLE`.
 - Run `npm install` to install the dependencies.
 - Run `npm run migrate` to start the migration process.